 The Pensions Advisory Service has a useful auto enrolment guide, including some frequently asked questions, on their website.

-For employers new to this, there is also some basic guidance on the GOV.UK website.
+For employers new to this, there is some basic guidance on the GOV.UK website.

-The Pensions Regulator has launched a new online step by step guide to auto enrolment.
-The guide is designed to meet the needs of employers who may not have pensions experience including those with just one or two staff.
-It uses everyday language, is interactive and contains videos and infographics so that employers can easily understand what they will need to do.
+The Pensions Regulator’s website has a wealth of information that is designed to to meet the needs of employers who may not have pensions experience including those with just one or two staff.
+It uses everyday language, is interactive and contains videos and graphics so that employers can easily understand what they will need to do.